(S/2 SE/4) section 17-T19N-R2W

 Do you know the name of this wells?
 Have you checked the meter on the well?
 The new meter tell you the total bbl that the well has made, the amount per day, temp, etc. No guess work.
 I have heard about a couple wells in the area making that, but I still have not seen OCC report on it.

-From all these posts, I don't see if you said you hired a lawyer....have you?
+From all these posts, I don’t see if you said you hired a lawyer.
+Have you?
 Just curious, because you said you were looking into it.

 No, I talked to the vac truck drivers.
-They were pulling off the water and the oil from the tanks before the seperators and heater treaters were commissioned.
-I will check again, now that the seperator and surface facility has been commissioned.
+They were pulling off the water and the oil from the tanks before the separators and heater treaters were commissioned.
+I will check again, now that the separator and surface facility has been commissioned.
 The production rates should be more stable now.
 As far as the names, one is the Matthews, and the other I think was the Howard.
 That is besides the general gossip down at the old COOP in Mulhall.

 Virginia Pflum said: